Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Notes

+* In RRF 3.4.0 thru 3.4.5, motor stalls don't generate events when not printing from SD card.
+RRF 3.4.6-rc.1 and 3.5.0-beta4 and later do generate events when not printing from SD card.
 * In RRF v3.4 and later, R2 and R3 both cause an event to be created when the driver stalls.
 * To handle the event, RRF calls driver-stall.g passing the stalled local driver number in param.D and the CAN address of the board concerned in param.B.
 * If file driver-stall.g is not found then the default action is to report it to the console and carry on.